EspositoLucas/Footwear-Components-Website/README.md

 # Footwear-Components-Website
-Website made for a family company where they sell women's footwear components.
+A responsive website made for a family company where they sell women's footwear components.
 The main goal of the website is to show a catalog of the products they compose and for customers to place their order